SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-1.md

 You should see a **BUILD SUCCESS** at the end of the build output.

-During build and deploy, you'll notice Thorntail adding in health checks for you:
+During build and deploy, you'll notice Quarkus adding in health checks for you:

 ~~~sh
 [INFO] F8: f8-healthcheck-quarkus: Adding readiness probe on port 8080, path='/health', scheme='HTTP', with initial delay 5 seconds